adityamukho/sails-nedb/README.md

 $ npm install sails-nedb --save
 ```

 The NeDB dependency is actually pulled from my forked repo of the original, because I needed to add aggregation support at the DB layer.
-If and when the [pull request](https://github.com/louischatriot/nedb/pull/153) gets merged into the main line, the dependendency can be switched back to the npm module.
+If and when [this pull request](https://github.com/louischatriot/nedb/pull/153) gets merged into the main line, the dependendency can be switched back to the npm module.

 ## Sails Configuration